-As of January 3, 2020, we employed 1,201 full-time, part-time and hourly employees, including 946 engineering and scientific staff, 88 technical support staff and 167 administrative and support staff.
-Our staff includes 866 employees with advanced degrees, of which 636 employees have achieved the level of Ph.D., Sc.D. or M.D.
+As of January 1, 2021, we employed 1,168 full-time, part time and hourly employees, including 930 engineering and scientific staff, 63 technical support staff and 175 administrative and support staff.
+Our staff includes 857 employees with advanced degrees, of which 642 employees have achieved the level of Ph.D., Sc.D., or M.D.
+As of January 1, 2021 approximately 88% of our employees are located in the United States and 12% are located in other global regions.